-- Where to Stay in Lafayette?
+Where to Stay in Lafayette?
 We stayed in three different places in Lafayette.
-The Home2 Suites by Hilton Parc Lafayette was a great place to stay in the newer retail and restaurant district, with modern amenities and a great pool.
-Our second night was at T-Frere's House is a historic and comfortable B&B, with a very nice breakfast.
-We spent our last night at Mouton Plantation, an historic and well-preserved plantation home with beautiful grounds, comfortable rooms and an excellent Cajun-style breakfast.
+The Home2 Suites by Hilton Parc Lafayette was an ideal place to stay in the newer retail and restaurant district, with modern amenities and a great pool.
+Our second night was spent at T-Frere's House, an historic and comfortable B&B, with a very good breakfast.
+We spent our last night at Mouton Plantation, a well-preserved and historic plantation home with beautiful grounds, comfortable rooms and an excellent Cajun-style breakfast.

 New Orleans, Louisiana (2 Days)